flq/MemBus/readme.md

     class Subscriber {
       public void Handle(Foo msg) {}
     }
-    var disposabble = _bus.Subscribe(new Subscriber());
+    var disposable = _bus.Subscribe(new Subscriber());

-The FlexibleSubscribeAdapter allows you to set up the convention by which subscibing methods are picked up.
+The FlexibleSubscribeAdapter allows you to set up the convention by which subscribing methods are picked up.
 The configuration allows wiring up through **"RegisterMethods"** or **"ByInterface(Type)"**.
 The interface may be generic, in that case you specify the open generic.
 The one rule of subscribing also applies in this scenario: Your subscriptions must match the `Action<T>` signature.

 The **IDisposable** returned by the **Subcribe(object)** disposes of all subscriptions that were found on said object.

 If your object implements **IAcceptsDisposeToken**, the disposable that is returned by the subscribe call will be passed into the object being subscribed.
 That way objects have a way to take themselves out of the messaging, e.g. when they handle a couple of messages only relevant in a limited time of your App.

+Your subscribing objects can also work with **IObservable**.
+This means they can either accept IObservable instance, return an instance, or both.
+These methods will also be picked up and hooked into MemBus.
+That way you can write instances that do not have any dependency on MemBus but can

+* Receive messages
+* Send messages upon reception of one (Also multiple ones by returning something *enumerable*).
+* Receive Observables so you can use Rx tastiness on it
+* Publish Observables
+* The two above together for Rx-transformation tastiness.

 ## Publishing